 SAP is committed to designing role-based applications that address the needs of our end users across all lines of business, tasks, and devices.
-We believe this is the key to a great user experience.
+We believe this is the key to a great user experience (UX).
 But how do we guarantee a solid and consistent design for our customers and end users?
 The answer is SAP’s design-led development process.

 Design-led development takes advantage of proven design thinking methods to achieve an optimal user experience.
 The process spans the entire development lifecycle, is simple and easy to follow, and provides a solid basis for scaling design as a whole.
 It fosters unity between designers and developers, while ensuring that the needs of the end user are addressed at every step along the way.
 Learn more about design-led development below.

-Only then do you move on to the design phase, and create the initial prototypes for development.
-After the develop activities, such as implementation and testing, your app is ready to deploy.
+Only then do you move on to the design phase and create the initial prototypes for development.
+After the develop activities, including implementation and testing, your app is ready to be adopted by customers.